bullhornfixie/CV-1/README.md

 ### Critical Thinking
 Whilst a ski guide in Kitzbuhel, Austria, I was hosting a tour with a group of guests and a heavy snowstorm descended upon the mountain which caused all ski lifts to close.
 After 2 hours of seeking shelter in a restaurant, I chaperoned my 8 guests down the mountain and a family of 4 who became stranded.
 Within minutes, I had to evaluate the safest route down the mountain based on several risk factors; group ability, minimum exposure to the elements, obstacles on each run such as narrow trails, moguls, and run gradient.
 Based on my intuition and logical thinking I managed to safely guide the group back to base.

-### Front End Development
+### Learner
 Previously starting a business on a tight budget meant the luxury of a professional developer/designer was absent.
 I taught myself CSS/HTML and built a commercially viable website on WordPress [1to1Paraplanning](https://1to1paraplanning.co.uk/).
-Makers Academy gave me the back-end tools I needed for a full-stack profile.

 ## Education
 [Makers Academy](https://makers.tech)(November 2020 to March 2021)